 began as the Economic Development Committee of the Mt.
 Carroll Chamber of Commerce and was established as a separately incorportated entity in the Fall of 2000.
-The CDC is a not-for-profit organization comprised of local volunteers from Mt.
+We then went on to become the Community Development Group before finalizing as the Mount Carroll Economic Group,Inc. MCEDG is a not-for-profit organization comprised of local volunteers from Mt.
 Carroll interested in promoting economic development in the community.
 This group contains people with varied interests, backgrounds, experiences and walks of life, demonstrating that Mt.
 Carroll is a community for everyone.
-The CDC has a board membership of 20 and three standing committees: Commercial/Residential, Finance, and Marketing/Promotion.
+MCEDG has a board membership and three standing committees: Commercial/Residential, Finance, and Marketing/Promotion.
 The board membership is looking for interested volunteers to serve on the committees.
-If you are interested in serving on one of our committees, please contact us and we will be in touch with you shortly.
+If you are interested in serving on one of our committees, please contact us.

 a certificate for approval for finance assistance in the amount of $99,000.00 for a Rural Business Enterprise Grant was signed by the United States Department of Agriculture, Rural Development.
 This grant came with many conditions, requirements and responsibilities which had to be met before the grant could be disbursed.
-The Mount Carroll CDC team met those obligations and starting the process of restoring and revitalizing the community's historic "Kraft Building".
+MCEDG team met those obligations and starting the process of restoring and revitalizing the community's historic "Kraft Building".

 The benefits derived from this project include providing space at a reasonable cost for up to six retail businesses in a business incubator environment.
 This will prevent the loss of a key building which contributes to the overall appearance and desirability of Mount Carroll as a shopping destination.
 A welcome center for Mount Carroll is also offered in this cornerstone building.